gauravsc/gauravsc.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a Lead Machine Learning Scientist in Binance, and have previously worked for companies like Amazon and Yahoo.
+I am currently working as a Machine Learning Engineer building Generative AI applications.
+I have previously worked as Scientist / ML Engineer for companies like Amazon, Yahoo and Binance.

 Recent